-Obama's earlier plan, which he unveiled in El Paso, Texas, called for creating a path for some of the 11 million illegal immigrants already in the United States to earn citizenship.
+Obama's earlier plan called for creating a path for some of the 11 million illegal immigrants already in the United States to earn citizenship.

-Some Republicans have argued that would amount to amnesty, but administration officials have denied that, saying it would include fines, payment of back taxes, a lengthy probationary period and other hurdles to obtain legal status.
+Some Republicans have argued that this would amount to amnesty for lawbreakers, but administration officials have denied that, saying it would include fines, payment of back taxes and other hurdles to obtain legal status.

-"The president will be traveling to Nevada on Tuesday to redouble the administration's efforts to work with Congress to fix the broken immigration system this year," the White House said.
-Obama has also promised specifics on immigration in his State of the Union address to Congress on February 12.
+"The president will be traveling to Nevada on Tuesday to redouble the administration's efforts to work with Congress to fix the broken immigration system this year," the White House said in a statement after the meeting.

-Representative Xavier Becerra of California, chairman of the House Democratic Caucus, said afterward: "Immigration reform is not a matter of 'if' but 'when.'
+U.S. Representative Xavier Becerra of California, chairman of the House Democratic Caucus, said afterwards: "Immigration reform is not a matter of 'if' but 'when.'
 Now is the time and this is our moment.
 After today's meeting, it's clear that President Obama is determined to fix our long broken immigration system."

-Senator Bob Menendez, a New Jersey Democrat who has been part of Senate talks on immigration reforms, said Obama's leadership on the issue was essential.
+Senator Bob Menendez, a New Jersey Democrat who has been part of Senate talks on immigration reforms, was also present.

-Senator Marco Rubio, a Florida Republican often mentioned as a future presidential contender, has also begun drawing up his own set of proposals he hopes can appeal to conservatives.
-The White House has voiced interest in hearing more about his ideas.
+Senator Marco Rubio, a Florida Republican often mentioned as a future presidential contender, has also begun work on the issue and the White House has voiced interest in hearing more about his ideas.